Medically reviewed by Drugs.com. Last updated on Jul 24, 2023.

-Initial: 2.5 mcg injected intracavernously into the lateral penis.
-If there is a partial response, the dose may be increased, within one hour, by 2.5 mcg to a dose of 5 mcg, and then in increments of 5 to 10 mcg, depending on erectile response, until the dose that produces an erection suitable for intercourse and not exceeding a duration of 1 hour is reached.
-If there is no response to the initial dose of 2.5 mcg dose, the second dose may be increased to 7.5 mcg within one hour, followed by increments of 5 to 10 mcg.
-No more than 2 doses should be given within a 24-hour period during initial titration.
+- Erectile dysfunction of vasculogenic, psychogenic, or mixed etiology: Initiate at 2.5 mcg; if there is partial response to initial dose, may increase to 5 mcg and then by increments of 5 to 10 mcg, depending upon erectile response, until the dose that produces an erection suitable for intercourse and not exceeding duration of 1 hour is reached; if there is no response to initial dose, may increase to 7.5 mcg and then by increments of 5 to 10 mcg.

 Usual Pediatric Dose for Patent Ductus Arteriosus

 Initial dose: 0.05 to 0.1 mcg/kg/min continuous IV infusion

 Maintenance dose: 0.01 to 0.4 mcg/kg/min continuous IV infusion

 - The preferred route is continuous IV infusion into a large vein; may also be administered through an umbilical artery catheter placed at the ductal opening.

 - Once a therapeutic response is achieved (increased partial oxygen pressure in patients with restricted pulmonary blood flow or increased systemic blood pressure and blood pH in patients with restricted systemic blood flow), reduce the infusion rate to the lowest dose that maintains the desired response.

 - If response to initial dose is inadequate, dosage can be increased up to 0.4 mcg/kg/min.
 However, in general, higher infusion rates do not produce greater effects.